![]() |

 The Pitstone & Ivinghoe Museum Society holds meetings and talks, usually every month (October to March).
 The talks take place in the Meeting / Exhibition Room.
 The cost is £2 for members and £3 for non-members.
 Light refreshments are provided at the end of the event, providing an opportunity to meet and talk informally to our speaker and meet and chat to fellow members and volunteers.

-We look forward to welcoming everyone to our 2025/26 season talks.
+We look forward to welcoming everyone to our next season talks which are published here when details are available.

 Comments on the programme and suggestions for future talks welcomed by Richard Bysouth email talks@pitstonemuseum.co.uk